Stakeholder Feedback Policy

 Stakeholder Feedback procedure

-AC recognises the validity of all feedback mechanisms including email, telephone, surveys, in-class feedback, forums and formal and informal mechanisms including student and staff feedback.
-In general, this is received through stakeholder initiated feedback and College initiated feedback.
+AC recognises the validity of all formal and informal student feedback mechanisms including surveys, focus groups, email, telephone, in-class feedback, and forums, as well as staff feedback.
+In general, this is received through stakeholder initiated feedback and AC initiated feedback.

 Stakeholder Initiated Feedback

-Feedback initiated by the stakeholder may be received in the following ways:
+Feedback initiated by a stakeholder may be received in the following ways:

-- email phone or written correspondence, facilitated by the publication of relevant contact details on the College websites;
+- email, phone or written correspondence, facilitated by the publication of relevant contact details on the AC websites;

 - representation on appropriate governing Boards and Committees;

-- periodic audits and reports, initiated by governing, regulating, accrediting or professional bodies;
+- periodic audits and reports, initiated by governing, regulatory, accrediting or professional bodies;

-- informal discussion with a College staff member.
+- informal discussion with an AC staff member;

 Grievances are addressed according to the Complaint and Grievance Resolution Policy.

-Stakeholder feedback may be initiated by the College in the following ways:
+Stakeholder feedback may be initiated by AC in the following ways:

 1. Student Feedback Form